kecsap/tensorflow_cpp_packaging/README.md

 ## CMake support

-CMake support is provided to support Tensorflow inference in your C++ project.
+Once you installed the Debian package of this project, CMake support is provided for Tensorflow inference in your C++ project.

 ```
 # Find tensorflow-cpp